shreeda1/djangocms/README.md

 ## Features

 hierarchical pages

 extensive built-in support for multilingual websites

 multi-site support

 draft/publish workflows

 version control

-    a sophisticated publishing architecture, that's also usable in your own applications frontend content editing
+a sophisticated publishing architecture, that's also usable in your own applications

+frontend content editing

-    a hierarchical content structure for nested plugins an extensible navigation system that your own applications can hook into SEO-friendly URLs
+a hierarchical content structure for nested plugins

+an extensible navigation system that your own applications can hook into

+SEO-friendly URLs

 designed to integrate thoroughly into other applications`

 Developing applications that integrate with and take advantage of django CMS features is easy and well-documented.

 ## Quick Start

+# running without docker
 ``$ pip install --upgrade virtualenv``

 ``$ virtualenv env``